seanngocu/presentation/README.md

-Once you have picked a language to study -- Java, JavaScript, Python, or Scala -- find a reasonably substantial change proposal for that language and choose that as your paper topic.
+Once you have picked a language to study -- Java, JavaScript, Python, or Scala -- find a reasonably substantial change proposal for that language and choose that as your presentation topic.
 This change proposal may be currently in a proposed state, or it may now be rejected, accepted, or implemented.
 You may find it most straightforward to write about accepted proposals that are now implemented.
 However, rejected proposals may be of especial interest if the language later returned to that proposed idea, but in some other way.

 Change proposals will be in the form of a PEP, SIP, JEP, JSR, or similar document.
 You may want consider subsequent proposals that cite